Kilt, Black Watch tartan

 The skirt shown under the kilt above is grey, but unless the kilt is grey, a black skirt is to prefer, because it better 'disappears' into the shadow under your kilt.

-But how about comfort, you may ask, when wearing a kilt liner or skater skirt as underwear?
+But how about comfort, you may ask?
 Try it out.
-I guess you'll find these “semi-commando” things coming very close to the ‘real thing’.
+I guess you'll find the “semi-commando” solution coming very close to the ‘real thing’.

-However, if you think tradition must be followed, forget about this advice, whether kilt liner or skater skirt, and do what do you must.
+However, if you think tradition must be followed, forget about this advice and do what do you must.

 Next page